How to Cite the SEP

-To make the citation process easier, each entry has a “Cite this entry” link at the top of the left panel.
+To make the citation process easier, each entry has an “Author and Citation Info” link in the box of menu items located at the top left corner of the entry.
 This takes you to a page with specific citation information for that entry.
 For example, the citation information page for Jeff Malpas' entry on Donald Davidson will show you a citation of the following form:

 Note that the above URL ends in the name “davidson” followed by a slash “/”. “davidson” is the name of the directory which contains the entry.
 The filename of the entry itself is “index.html” (indeed, all the entries in the Encyclopedia are named “index.html”).
 However, you need not include the entry filename at the end of the URL.
 By default, our web server will send the file “index.html” when a web browser requests a URL such as the one displayed above.

 Again, the above citation is only an example.
-To get the current citation information for the Donald Davidson entry or any other entry, please go to the entry and click on the “Cite this entry” link at the top of the left panel.
+To get the current citation information for the Donald Davidson entry or any other entry, please go to the entry and click on the “Author and Citation Info” link in the menu list located in the box at the top left corner of each entry.

 If you require other kinds of bibliographic information, you may find the following facts helpful.